The impact of Brexit on British homeowners in Portugal who have chosen not to adopt resident status – implications for them and Portugal’s economy.

 Whilst one of the fundamentals of the EU single market is unrestricted travel throughout the Schengen zone, the UK by leaving the single market and the customs union accepted giving up unrestricted travel.

 The withdrawal agreement allows British citizens the right to spend a maximum of 90 days in a 180-day period in EU countries.
 That’s a total of 90 days whether visiting one, two or multiple EU countries.
-The new ETIAS scheme will operate visas from 2022 on the 90-day rule.
+The new ETIAS scheme will be fully operational from November 2023 on the 90-day rule.

 So non-resident British homeowners in Portugal can now spend a total of six months in a year (two separate periods of three months) at their homes in Portugal by comparison to previously unlimited time they could spend.